reflectoring/reflectoring.github.io/content/blog/2022/2022-04-26-introduction-to-retrofit.md

                 .addConverterFactory(JacksonConverterFactory.create(new ObjectMapper()))
                 .build().create(LibraryClient.class);
 ````
-Here, the timeout values are as specified in application.yaml.
+Here, the timeout values are as specified in [application.yaml](https://github.com/ranjanih/code-examples/tree/ranjani-retrofit/core-java/retrofit/introduction-to-retrofit/AuditApplication/src/main/resources/application.yaml).

-#### Using Convertors
+#### Using Converters
 By default, Retrofit can only deserialize HTTP bodies into OkHttp's `ResponseBody` type and its `RequestBody` type for `@Body`.
 With convertors, the requests and responses can be wrapped into Java objects.
 Commonly used convertors are:
 - Gson: com.squareup.retrofit2:converter-gson
 - Jackson: com.squareup.retrofit2:converter-jackson

-To make use of these convertors, we need to make sure their corresponding build dependencies are included.
+To make use of these converters, we need to make sure their corresponding build dependencies are included.
-Then we can add them to the respective convertor factory.
+Then we can add them to the respective converter factory.
 ````java
         new Retrofit.Builder().client(httpClientBuilder.build())
                 .baseUrl(props.getEndpoint())